 Hot Off the Press

-The Water Authority will begin work in fall 2017 to reline a regional water pipeline, which will extend its service life by 50 to 75 years.
+The Water Authority began work in September 2017 to reline a regional wholesale water pipeline, which will extend its service life by 75 years or more.
 The pipeline traverses the western portion of San Diego County from the Riverside County border to Sweetwater Reservoir.
-The section of pipeline to be relined extends from Lake Murray in the north to Sweetwater Reservoir in the south.
+The section of relined pipeline extends from Lake Murray in the north to Sweetwater Reservoir in the south.
 It serves the Helix Water District and Sweetwater Authority and traverses portions of Baltimore Drive and Spring Street in La Mesa and the unincorporated communities of Spring Valley and La Presa.
-A total of 4.3 miles of pipeline will be relined and construction impacts to affected properties are anticipated to be less than nine months.
+A total of 4.3 miles of pipeline was relined.
+Major construction activities ended in June 2018.

 About This Project

-The project will rehabilitate approximately 22,800 feet of 66-inch and 69-inch diameter pipe.
-Construction crews will conduct most of the work underground, inside the pipe.
-They will access the pipe by excavating, establishing, and entering the pipeline through 17 access sites, or portals.
-Most construction activities will occur at these access portals, which will be spaced approximately 525 to 2,500 feet apart.
-Existing pipeline access structures will also be rehabilitated as part of the project.
-The portals will be 25-foot-by-60-foot excavated areas.
+The project is rehabilitating approximately 22,800 feet of 66-inch and 69-inch diameter pipe.
+Construction crews are conducting most of the work underground, inside the pipe.
+They access the pipe by excavating, establishing, and entering the pipeline through access sites, or portals.
+Most construction activities occur at the portals, which are spaced approximately 525 to 2,500 feet apart.
+Portals 4, 6, 7, 9, and 11 have been repurposed to serve primarily as pipeline access and staging areas for construction equipment and materials.
+Existing pipeline access structures are also being rehabilitated and some flow control facilities abandoned as part of the project.
+The portals are 25-foot-by-60-foot excavated areas.

-Much of the construction work associated with the project will be located within public street rights-of-way, where the existing pipeline is located.
-Lane closures will occur in roadways along portions of the alignment during construction.
+Much of the construction work associated with the project is located within public street rights-of-way, where the existing pipeline is located.
+Lane closures are necessary in roadways along portions of the alignment during construction.
 Work at a limited number of locations may be conducted during nighttime hours to minimize impacts to the community.
-Where portals are located in the vicinity of residences, large wooden sound walls will be temporarily placed to ease noise impacts to residents.
+Where portals are located in the vicinity of residences, large wooden sound walls have been temporarily placed to ease noise impacts to residents.

 Upon completion of this project, the Water Authority will have rehabilitated approximately over half of the existing 82.5 miles of Pre-Stressed Concrete Cylinder Pipe (PCCP).
 For information on PCCP and the Water Authority’s relining program, please visit http://www.sdcwa.org/pipeline-relining.